CyberSift/Onboarding/docs/backup_and_restore.md

 **ElasticSearch data**

-ElasticSearch provides it's own easy-to-use backup and restore system via the [**Snapshot API**](https://www.elastic.co/guide/en/elasticsearch/reference/7.2/modules-snapshots.html).
+The best way to backup ElasticSearch data is to use [replicas](https://codingexplained.com/coding/elasticsearch/understanding-replication-in-elasticsearch), at the cost of additional hardware.
+However, if the additional hardware is infeasible ElasticSearch provides it's own easy-to-use backup and restore system via the [**Snapshot API**](https://www.elastic.co/guide/en/elasticsearch/reference/7.2/modules-snapshots.html).
 In a nutshell:

 1. Update the `path.repo` setting in the `/etc/elasticsearch/elasticsearch.yml` file.
 The CyberSift server comes with a path repository already configured at `/data/es_backup`.
 Change this to a suitable value for your environment, and restart the elasticsearch service.
 2. Create a "repository" that references the above location, for example: